tidiane-camaret/psid/README.md

-# psid + LDA on EEG data
+# PSID on EEG + Behavioral time series

-A script allowing to train a PSID + LDA pipeline on EEG data for behavioral state classification.
+The psid_accuracy.py script allows to train a PSID + LDA pipeline on EEG data for behavioral state classification.

-Hyperparameter optimisation :
+# Hyperparameter optimisation

-It is possible to perform HPO on a given dataset by using the psid_hpo.py script.
+It is also possible to perform HPO on on PSID n1, nx and i parameters with a given dataset, by using the psid_hpo.py script.
 HPO uses the BOHB library